godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Every object, no matter if it is 2D or 3D, has a position in world space.

-To put it another way: world space is the space in a universe where every object's position, rotation, and scale can be measured by a known, fixed point called the origin.
+To put it another way: world space is the space in a universe where every object's position, rotation, and scale can be measured by a single, known, fixed point called the origin.

 In Godot, the origin is at position ``(0, 0, 0)`` with a rotation of ``(0, 0, 0)`` and a scale of ``(1, 1, 1)``.